Fear of public speaking

 As you prepare you may want to try to memorize your “lines” depending on the setting or type of presentation.
 However, if you are presenting virtually, there are many ways to have your outline or script visible to you to calm nerves and make sure to include everything.

 Just because TedTalk presenters look so comfortable on stage doesn’t mean they haven’t practiced again, and again, and again.
 Nothing can replace practicing and saying your presentation outloud, especially if you fear public speaking.

 Practice using multiple rooms, audiences, and settings.
 Get in front of the mirror, walk around your apartment, ask a friend to listen and provide feedback.
 If you are presenting remotely, put on your personal Zoom room and practice with the camera up.

-You may want to begin with a simple journal entry that explores all of the reasons why you want to get more comfortable with presenting and the positive outcomes that can come of it.
+How about using your journal?
+Explore all of the reasons why you want to get more comfortable with presenting and the positive outcomes that can come of it.